yuripaoloni/job-posting/README.md

 # Job Posting

+Job posting platform for the University of Camerino.

 ## Development

 To start the client add a `.env.local` file with the content below, install deps with `yarn install` and run `yarn start`.
 Client will start at [localhost:3000](localhost:3000)